exalearn/colmena/docs/design.rst

    such that the result from the method will be sent back to the queue.
 2. *Parsl Threads*: Parsl is a multi-threaded application which handles launching and communicating with worker processes.
 These workers can reside on other systems (e.g., compute or launch nodes on HPC).
-3. *Output Threads*: Each task is defined as a two-step workflow in Parsl: "perform task" followed by "output results".
-The "output task" step in the workflow is performed on a collection of threads managed by Parsl.
+3. *Output Process*: Each task is defined as a two-step workflow in Parsl: "perform task" followed by "output results".
+The "output results" step in the workflow is performed on a collection of porcesses managed by Parsl.
 4. *Error Collection Thread*: Tasks which fail to run are periodically sent back to the client over the Redis queue.
 The Error thread captures errors reported from Parsl and adds them to the Redis queue.